denglerchr/InfluxDB2.jl/README.md

 ## Writing
 ### Writing a Table

 Create a Tables.jl object, e.g., a DataFrame.
-The Table needs to have a column "timestamp", columns with names that start with "f_" will be used as fields ("f_" is removed before writing), and columns starting with "t_" are used as tags ("t_" is removed).
+The Table needs to have a column "timestamp" and "measurement".
+Columns with names that start with "f_" will be used as fields ("f_" is removed before writing), and columns starting with "t_" are used as tags ("t_" is removed).

 Example
 ```julia